-The Mathematical Sciences Department at The University of Texas at Dallas offers graduate study in five majors: applied mathematics, engineering mathematics, mathematics, statistics, and an interdisciplinary degree in Bioinformatics and Computational biology.
+The Mathematical Sciences Department at The University of Texas at Dallas offers graduate study in six majors: actuarial science, applied mathematics, engineering mathematics, mathematics, statistics, and an interdisciplinary degree in Bioinformatics and Computational biology.
 The degree programs offer students the opportunity to prepare for careers in these disciplines themselves or in any of the many other fields for which these disciplines are such indispensable tools.
 As other sciences develop, problems which require the use of these tools are numerous and pressing.

 In addition to a wide range of courses in mathematics and statistics, the Mathematical Sciences Department offers a unique selection of courses that consider mathematical and computational aspects of engineering, biology, and other scientific problems.

 The Master of Science degree programs are designed for persons seeking specializations in actuarial science, applied mathematics, engineering mathematics, mathematics, statistics, bioinformatics and computational biology.

 The Master of Science degree is available also for those who plan to teach mathematical sciences above the remedial level at a community college or at a college or university.
 The Master of Science degree is recommended as a minimum, since an earned doctorate is sometimes required.